“Belinda should leave Christian Nodal,” Seer advises

 Is Belinda drowning Christian Nodal?
 Mhoni Seer speaks | Instagram

-Belinda and Christian nodal, have grappled with a war of controversy particularly since a video circulated in which the “regional mexican“He takes her hand as a sign of” anger “followed by some gestures.
+Belinda and Christian nodal, have grappled with a war of controversy particularly since a video circulated in which the “regional mexican“He takes her hand as a sign of” anger “followed by some gestures, Mhoni Seer launches a series of advice and warnings to” Los Nodeli “.

 It was one of the issues for which Mhoni Seer was recently questioned, and this is what she commented on the matter, the fortune teller assures that there are deep feelings between Belinda and Christian Nodal.